Paula Brooks: Post-Crisis

-Due to her reputation of fighting Wildcat, Huntress was invited to join the Injustice Society.
+Due to her reputation for fighting Wildcat, Huntress was invited to join the Injustice Society.
 In a competition to see who would lead the group, Huntress managed to steal Plymouth Rock and nearly defeated Atom and Flash.

 Huntress and her men kidnapped Ted Grant and his opponent Mike Baily and held them for ransom.
 Ted broke out of his trap, became Wildcat, and brought Tigress to justice.

 In 1949, Huntress and Sportsmaster rejoined the Injustice Society where they captured the members of the Justice Society.
 Some of its former members like Wildcat united to rescue them and defeat the Injustice Society.

 They fight Black Canary and Starman in the 1960s, as well as continuing to serve as members of the Injustice Society.

 Huntress and Sportsmaster later got engaged and had a daughter named Artemis who took part in the family business.
 Artemis worked to free her parents from Empire State Detention Center only to be thrown into a wall by Solomon Grundy who was protecting Jade.
 When Wildcat was poisoned during the Justice Society's next fight with the Injustice Society, Huntress fought her own daughter.
 As Wildcat is dying from the poison, the Justice Society works to come up with an antidote while fighting Tigress, Sportsmaster, and Thorn.

 Paula Brooks is later seen out of uniform in Young Justice at an Olympics-type event where her daughter Artemis competes on behalf of Zandia, a country that harbors super-villains.